Selsingen

 Selsingen is a municipality in the district of Rotenburg, in Lower Saxony, Germany.
 It is situated approximately 15 km southeast of Bremervörde, and 45 km northeast of Bremen, and is twinned with the English village of Sawston in Cambridgeshire.

-Selsingen belonged - as to its government - to the Prince-Archbishopric of Bremen, established in 1180.
-In religious respect, however, Selsingen formed part of the Roman Catholic Diocese of Verden until after 1566 its incumbent bishops lost papal recognition, except of a last Catholic bishop from 1630 to 1631, respectively.
+Selsingen was under the secular governance of the Prince-Archbishopric of Bremen, established in 1180.
+However, in respect to religious governance, Selsingen formed part of the Roman Catholic Diocese of Verden.
 In 1648 the Prince-Archbishopric was transformed into the Duchy of Bremen, which was first ruled in personal union by the Swedish and from 1715 on by the Hanoverian Crown.
 In 1823 the Duchy was abolished and its territory became part of the Stade Region.

 Selsingen is also the seat of the Samtgemeinde ("collective municipality") Selsingen.